gt-epl/feo/README.md

 ### Modifying Configurations
 Append the following entry to a sshconfig file (e.g. `~/.ssh/config`) The following is an example configuration.
 Note the alias `clabcl0` defined next to `Host`.
 This alias is an important key in `loadgen/run_load.py`.
+For the scripts to work correctly, the last host should be `clabsvr`.
+You may adjust the scripts if you wish to use a different nameset.

 ```
 Host clabcl0